 A user can gain further insight into the market and make informed choices by checking and including unconfirmed transactions, the current best transaction fees, rich lists, historic fees trends and other details that make future expectations possible/necessary.
 With solutions such as Blocktrail explorer, you are able to export all transaction history associated with a public address in a CSV file.

-Some like Block explorer allow you to explore blockchains in multi-languages – German, English, Spanish, Japanese] and in 4 different currency units [BTC, USD, Bits, mBTC].
+Some like Block explorer allows you to explore blockchains in multi-languages – German, English, Spanish, Japanese] and in 4 different currency units [BTC, USD, Bits, mBTC].

 2. Use as wallets

-One of the advantage of using a wallet that comes together with a blockchain explorer is that you get a wallet that provides or avails additional info such as market data and stats.
+One of the advantages of using a wallet that comes together with a blockchain explorer is that you get a wallet that provides or avails additional info such as market data and stats.

 3. Discovering/confirming transaction fees

 In addition to checking unconfirmed transactions, some block explorers such as BTC.com lets you check the current best transaction fees and historic fees trends.
-Another exampl
+Another example

 e of a block explorer that allows you to check fees attached to a transaction is Block Explorer.